Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Mobile Power Network Architecture

-In Fig.~\ref{fig:Star-Topology}, the MPN architecture is separated into two layers: access layer and backbone layer.
-The access layer takes charge of wireless power transfer for user equipment.
-Moreover, the entities in access layer can operate control of user access, scheduling, and channel switching.
+In Fig.~\ref{fig:Star-Topology}, the MPN architecture is separated into two layers: the access layer and the backbone layer.
+The access layer takes charge of wireless power transfer for the user equipment.
+Moreover, the entities in the access layer can operate control of user access, scheduling, and channel switching.
 In the backbone layer, wireless power access points are connected to the power grid to get source power.
-Furthermore, the Internet access is of great significance to provide signaling transmission for centralized managements.
+Furthermore, Internet access is significant in providing signaling transmission for centralized management.
+The major components in the MPN architecture are as follows: